 These are our all-time favorite, ridiculously crispy Smashed Potatoes!
 They’re nice and crisp on the outside with light, fluffy interiors and the perfect amount of seasoning and spices!

 Love potatoes?
 Us too!
-Try our Roasted Potatoes, Mashed Potatoes, or crazy popular Potato Soup next.
+Try our Roasted Potatoes, Mashed Potatoes, or super popular Potato Soup next.

 Smashed Potatoes